 - The plaintiff suffered from injuries as a result of the duty of care breach.

-Once a personal injury attorney proves that the defendant had been negligent, they will go into mediation and negotiations with the insurance companies as well as with the defendant’s lawyers.
-This is where they will discuss the amount of money that the plaintiff will be compensated for their injuries.
+Once a personal injury attorney proves that the defendant had been negligent, they will go into mediation and negotiations.
+They do this with the insurance companies as well as with the defendant’s lawyers.
+This is where they will discuss the amount of money that the plaintiff will receive for their injuries.
 In most cases, compensation includes things such as medical bills, lost wages, and pain and suffering.

 Most personal injury cases do not make it to trial, but those that do are heard by a jury or by a stand-alone judge.
 The jury and/or the judge will then listen to each side of the case and will decide how much each party is liable.
 This is when damages are calculated and the case is settled.